legumeinfo/pandagma/README.md

 4. Download the annotation data from a remote source (CDS or peptide, and GFF or BED), and transform if needed.
     I do this with a simple shell script that executes curl commands and then applies some transformations.
     See the files in get_data/ for examples.
-There are scripts for Glycine, Medicago, Vigna, and Zea.
+There are bin for Glycine, Medicago, Vigna, and Zea.

           ./get_data/get_Zea.sh
             # This puts the data first into data_orig/,